Table of Content

 Dismantle Furniture

-Use small resealable plastic baggies to hold hardware, screws, instructions, and other small items that belong to furniture pieces.
-Be sure to label the bag and tape it to its respective furniture piece.
+Use small resealable bags for hardware, screws, and instructions.
+Label each bag and tape it to its matching piece.

 Learn How to Carefully Wrap and Pack Furniture